2015: Has Google made this the year of mobile?

 The impact will be nil for desktop searches , but as we mentioned a few weeks ago, mobile searches are growing strongly, even in Canada.
 This algorithm change will be major, as announced by Zineb Ait Bahajji from the Webmaster Trends team last March:

 Google did say when they announced the mobile-friendly ranking algorithm that this would have a “significant impact” on the mobile search results.
 This is key, it is only impacting the mobile results and even so, it will have more of an impact than Panda or Penguin.
 Source

-If you do have a mobile site, quickly speak to your agency and/or front-end design and usability teams about doing an audit of your mobile pages, and making corrections to the pages or templates that aren’t yet mobile-friendly.
+If you have a mobile site, speak quickly with your agency and/or your front-end development and usability teams to perform a mobile audit and implement fixes to templates or pages that are not optimal.